zarosath/MedievalDreams.io/README.md

 ### Credits
-Markcwm & Si-Design (Simon Harrison) && contributors for openb3d and minib3d game 3d engine wrapper
+for contributing portions of code and helping me to learn how stuff works or is done for explaining why portions of code didnt work as intended/ and explaining compile errors Markcwm & Si-Design (Simon Harrison) && contributors for openb3d and minib3d game 3d engine wrapper

 **users who have contributed**

-**Midimaster** - for contributing portions of code and helping me to learn how stuff works or is done
+**Midimaster*

-**GWRon** - for explaining why portions of code didnt work as intended/ and explaining compile errors
+**GWRon**

 **Scaremonger**